 So why not give it a try: wait a minute or two and see if he quiets down.
 If he gets upset and really cries, of course go to him to help him settle.
 Keep all awakenings short and boring, keep lights dim, stay in the bedroom with him, ...).

 Ensure you keep 3 regular naps.
 Schedule those naps wisely, either in an eat-play-sleep pattern or a timed schedule.
 Nap times should be right at times when he is readily tired, meaning he is just about tired but far from over-tired.
+Use my Sleepy Signs journal to help establish that.

 The right nap times (when readily tired) will make it easier to practice self soothing (over-tiredness is self soothing's worst enemy).